 There are many concentrations within this major; they include French, Italian, Portuguese, Spanish, Romanian, Catalan, and Hispanic and Latin American Languages.
 While majoring in this field, you will be taking classes in Beginner, Intermediate, and advanced language course, Introduction to the Renaissance, Language History Culture, Caribbean Poetry and Cinema, and History of Literary Theory.

 Romance Languages was the 63rd most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 15,122 degrees in this year alone.
-This represents a small change of only 0.4% from the prior year's total of 15,062 romance languages degrees awarded.
+Colleges in the United States reported awarding 15,905 degrees in this year alone.
+This is a difference of 843 over the prior year, a growth of 5.3%.

 The United States has 994 different schools where you can get a degree in romance languages.
 Our 2022 Best Romance Languages Schools ranking analyzes 342 of these schools to determine the best overall colleges for romance languages students.
 Continue reading to check out one of our many unbiased rankings of romance languages programs later in this article.

 What Are The Requirements For a Degree in Romance Languages